corticalstack/azure-machine-learning-example/03-create-aml-compute/README.md

 ## Creating a Compute Cluster

-Now we are ready to create a compute cluster, which is automatically scalable compute to train our diabetes model.
+Now we are ready to create a compute cluster, which is automatically scalable, reusable compute we can use to train our diabetes model.

 1. Navigate to [Azure Machine Learning studio](https://ml.azure.com)
 2. Sign in with the same account used to create the AML workspace